mhvuze/WildPack/README.md

 # WildPack
 Experimental tools for BOTW unpacking and repacking.

-There is currently a bug affecting SARC repacking that crushes BFLIM textures.
-The SARC files will still work but the textures appear broken.
-YAZ0 currently uses a fake "compression", files will be huge in comparison to the original but should also be fully functional.
+There is currently a bug affecting SARC repacking which contain BFLIM textures.
+The SARC files should still work but the textures appear broken.
+YAZ0 currently uses a fake "compression", files will be huge in comparison to the original but are fully functional.

 I only toyed around with Common.pack and some stuff in there so far, don't expect anything to work.